Signaturgruppen-A-S/signaturgruppen-broker-documentation/apis.md

 All listed endpoints in this section will conform to the OpenID Connect specification and will be listed in the Discovery endpoint.

 #### Discovery endpoint
 The “OpenID Connect Discovery” endpoint.
-See [OIDC-DISC] for reference.
+See [Environments](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/environments.html) for reference.
-NEB uses OpenID Connect Discovery which allows for automatic retrieval and dynamic changes of endpoints, cryptographic primitives, supported scopes and other features.
+Signaturgruppen Broker uses OpenID Connect Discovery which allows for automatic retrieval and dynamic changes of endpoints, cryptographic primitives, supported scopes and other features.
 All Broker API endpoints have their endpoints published via the Discovery endpoint.
 The Discovery endpoint will dynamically list available endpoints, available scopes and various other relevant OIDC specific information.

 #### Token endpoint
-All tokens issued by the NEB platform is issued from the Token endpoint.
+All tokens issued by the Signaturgruppen Broker platform is issued from the Token endpoint.
 The endpoint follows the OpenID Connect specification.

 ### UserInfo endpoint
 For most user authentication flows, the resulting access token provides access to the UserInfo endpoint by using the access token as an authentication bearer token.
-The endpoint returns the full list of issued user-claims for the end-user, if the end-user session is active at NEB.
+The endpoint returns the full list of issued user-claims for the end-user, if the end-user session is active at Signaturgruppen Broker.
 The result from the Userinfo endpoint may contain the following information User-claims from the associated end-user session.
 Session info from the associated end-user session.